VirtoCommerce/vc-docs/dev_docs/docs/Tutorials-and-How-tos/Tutorials/creating-custom-module.md

 Your next step is connecting your module to a database.
 Namely, you need to define a model, entity, and repository classes that would make up the persistent layer.

-In the *Data Project Models* directory, add a file called `Blog.cs` with the following code:
+In the *Core Project Models* directory, add a file named `Blog.cs` with the following code:

 ```csharp
 using System;